 - 1. Program requirements - a.
-The director of a nurse anesthesia program must notify the Council in writing within 30 days: - 1) When an institution receives an adverse accreditation decision from a recognized accrediting agency. - 2) With an explanation of how this adverse decision will affect the program's ability to maintain its compliance with the Council's Standards for Accreditation of Nurse Anesthesia Educational Programs and/or the Standards for Accreditation of Nurse Anesthesia Programs Practice Doctorate. - b.
-The program must notify the Council when the program or conducting institution: - 1) Is the subject of a pending or final action brought by a state agency to suspend, revoke, withdraw, or terminate the program or institution's legal authority to provide postsecondary education in the state. - 2) Has been notified of a decision by a recognized agency to deny accreditation or preaccreditation. - 3) When a pending or final action has been brought by a recognized accrediting agency to suspend, revoke, withdraw, or terminate the institution's accreditation or preaccreditation. - 4) Has been placed on probation or an equivalent status imposed by a recognized accrediting agency. - 2.
+The director of a nurse anesthesia program must notify the Council in writing within 30 days: - 1) When an institution receives an adverse accreditation decision from a recognized accrediting agency; and - 2) An explanation of how this adverse decision will affect the program's ability to maintain its compliance with the Council's Standards for Accreditation of Nurse Anesthesia Educational Programs and/or the Standards for Accreditation of Nurse Anesthesia Programs Practice Doctorate. - b.
+The program must notify the Council when the program or conducting institution: - 1) Is the subject of a pending or final action brought by a state agency to suspend, revoke, withdraw, or terminate the program or institution's legal authority to provide postsecondary education in the state; - 2) Has been notified of a decision by a recognized agency to deny accreditation or preaccreditation; - 3) When a pending or final action has been brought by a recognized accrediting agency to suspend, revoke, withdraw, or terminate the institution's accreditation or preaccreditation; or - 4) Has been placed on probation or an equivalent status imposed by a recognized accrediting agency. - 2.
 Council actions - a.
-The Council will not grant initial accreditation or renew accreditation of a program during a period when the program or conducting institution is the subject of: - 1) A pending or final action brought by a state agency to suspend, revoke, withdraw, or terminate the institution's legal authority to provide postsecondary education in the state.
+The Council will not grant initial accreditation or renew accreditation of a program during a period when the program or conducting institution is the subject of: - 1) A pending or final action brought by a state agency to suspend, revoke, withdraw, or terminate the institution's legal authority to provide postsecondary education in the state;

-- 2) A decision by a recognized agency to deny accreditation or preaccreditation. - 3) A pending or final action brought by a recognized accrediting agency to suspend, revoke, withdraw, or terminate the institution's accreditation or preaccreditation. - 4) Probation or an equivalent status imposed by a recognized accrediting agency. - b.
+- 2) A decision by a recognized agency to deny accreditation or preaccreditation; - 3) A pending or final action brought by a recognized accrediting agency to suspend, revoke, withdraw, or terminate the institution's accreditation or preaccreditation; or - 4) Probation or an equivalent status imposed by a recognized accrediting agency. - b.
 If the Council grants accreditation to a program after considering the above actions of accrediting agencies or state agencies, the Council will provide the U.S. Secretary of Education with a thorough explanation, consistent with its accreditation standards, as to why the previous threatened or final adverse action by a recognized institutional accrediting agency or a state agency does not preclude the Council's grant of accreditation.
 An explanation of the Council's decision will be mailed to the Secretary within 30 days. - c.
-If another recognized agency places an institution in which a nurse anesthesia program resides on probation or revokes its accreditation, the Council will promptly review the program's accreditation to determine if it should also take an adverse action such as probation or send a show cause letter to the program.
-The program will be notified within 60 days of any action the Council deems appropriate. - d.
-The Council will notify the affected program of any action that the Council takes with respect to decisions rendered by other accrediting agencies and state agencies within 30 days of the action. - e.
+If another recognized agency places an institution in which a nurse anesthesia program resides on probation or revokes its accreditation, the Council will promptly review the program's accreditation to determine if it should also take an adverse action or make a probation decision, or send a show cause letter to the program. - d.
+The Council will notify the affected program of any action that the Council takes with respect to decisions rendered by other accrediting agencies and state agencies.
+The program will be notified within 60 days of any action by another accreditor or state agency and 30 days of the Council decision. - e.
 The Council, on request, will share with other appropriate recognized accrediting agencies and recognized state agencies information about the accreditation status of a program and any adverse actions it has taken against an accredited program.

-Editorial Revisions: 06/03/16
+Editorial Revisions: 06/03/16 Revised: 05/27/22

-Reconsideration
+Reconsideration\